Standard 52-card deck: Design

 The most popular standard pattern of the French deck is the English pattern (Note: 'English pattern' is the name recommended by the IPCS.) (pictured above), sometimes referred to as the International pattern or Anglo-American pattern.
 The second most common is the Belgian-Genoese pattern, which was designed in France for export and spread to Spain, Italy, the Ottoman Empire, the Balkans and much of North Africa and the Middle East.
 There are also numerous others such as the Berlin pattern, Nordic pattern, Dondorf Rhineland pattern (pictured right) and the variants of the European pattern.

 Modern playing cards carry index labels on opposite corners or in all four to facilitate identifying the cards when they overlap and so that they appear identical for players on opposite sides.
 For the Ace and court cards, this label is the initial letter or letters of the name of that card.
 In English-speaking countries they are lettered A, K, Q and J for Ace, King, Queen and Jack.
 In other countries the letters may vary, although the English versions are also sometimes used.
 Germany uses A, K, D and B (Ass, (Note: Formerly Aß or As.)
 König, Dame and Bube); Russia uses the Cyrillic letters Т, К, Д and В (Tuz, Korol, Dama and Valet); Sweden uses E, K, D and Kn (Ess, Kung, Dam and Knekt) and France uses 1, R, D, V (As, Roi, Dame, and Valet).
-Finland uses numbers 1-13.
+Some older Finnish cards used to have numbers 1-13.

 All early playing cards were single headed (also called single ended).
 During the 19th century, card manufacturers began designing double-headed cards so that the cards could be readily identified whichever way up they were.
 In the case of court cards, this entailed cutting off the lower half of the image and replacing it with an inverted copy of the top half usually, but not always, with a horizontal or sloping dividing line between the two halves.
 Today, while single headed patterns of German-suited and Latin-suited cards still exist, modern French-suited cards are invariably double-headed.

 Although French-suited, 52-card packs are the most common playing cards used internationally, there are many countries or regions where the traditional pack size is only 36 (Russia, Bavaria) or 32 (north and central Germany, Austria) or where regional cards with smaller packs are preferred for many games.
 For example, 40- or 48-card Italian-suited packs are common in Italy; 40- and 48-card Spanish-suited packs on the Iberian peninsula; and 36-card German-suited packs are very common in Bavaria and Austria.
 In addition, tarot cards are required for games such as French Tarot (78 cards), which is widely played in France, and the Tarock family of games (42 or 54 cards) played in countries like Austria and Hungary.